The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Introduction

+As explained in detail in the following section, the outcomes of these two tests are sufficient to predict whether or not the projected and the non-projected coupling will eventually lead to the same results for the $\Lambda$-parameter, without the need to perform its whole computation.
+Our strategy, thus, has the advantage of disentangling the possible systematics introduced by topological freezing and topological projection from other sources of error.
+We anticipate that our results fully support the $Q=0$ projection.

 This manuscript is organized as follows.
-In Sec.~\ref{sec:strategy} we explain in detail our strategy to check the impact of fixed-topology-projection on the determination of $\Lambda$.
+In Sec.~\ref{sec:strategy} we explain in detail our strategy to check the impact of topological freezing and topological projection on the determination of $\Lambda$.
 In Sec.~\ref{sec:setup} we present our numerical setup, describing how we implemented the PTBC algorithm in combination with the twisted volume-reduced setup of Ref.~\cite{Bribian:2021cmg}, and the techniques employed to compute the strong coupling via the gradient flow.
 In Sec.~\ref{sec:res} we discuss our numerical results.
 Finally, in Sec.~\ref{sec:conclu} we draw our conclusions.